ShravanSRao/MIST-TECH/README.md

 <p>This activity pushed me to learn Linux commands, which I had been lazy to learn, even though I had dual-booted my system before the meet was conducted.
 I used to just run to ChatGPT and use it to try and solve CTF questions, but I gained some confidence after completing this task.
 I have completed 12 questions so far, and I hope to continue.
 I will be documenting my initial thought process and how I tackled each question.
 I have checked solutions for some of them on YouTube when I got stuck </p>

 <h3>Question 1: Level 1 → Level 2</h3>
-<p>I knew ls,cd and find command so when i learned cat ,du and file from this questions.After some googling i got to  know to open file that start with - we have to use <b>./</b> before it and run the simple command and got the answer</p>
+<p>I knew the ls, cd, and find commands, so as I learned cat, du, and file through these questions, I did some googling.
+I learned that to open a file that starts with a -, we have to use ./ before it and then run the simple command, which helped me get the correct answer.</p>
+'''
->cat ./-
+cat ./-
->flag=ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If
+flag=ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If
+'''
 <h3>Question 2</h3>
 <h3>Question 3</h3>
 <h3>Question 4</h3>